-We are all COACHING AMBASSADORS and that means we represent our profession to the public.
-It is our responsibility to use the correct language about who we are.
-This dictionary clarifies many concepts often misunderstood.
+We are in the coaching profession; We represent coaching and coach education and training to the public.
+Therefore it is our responsibility to use the correct language about who we are.
+This dictionary clarifies many common terms often misunderstood or misspoken.

 Upon graduation from a school or program you receive a certificate.
 This certificate is given when you have successfully completed our education.
 It is a step on the path towards a credential.

 A credential is given by an association such as ICF and requires:

-For those students who graduate from SUN, all you need to provide the ICF to comply with the training and mentoring requirement is our certificate of completion.
-Because as part of our curriculum we require that you work with a number of clients, you will have accrued some coaching experience.
-How much is up to you.
+To comply with the education and mentoring requirement, SUN graduates need to provide ICF with your SUN certificate of completion.
+As part of our curriculum we require that you work with at least 3 clients, so you will have accrued some coaching experience.
+How much more is up to you.

-There is another form of ICF approval for training.
+There is another form of ICF approval for education.

-CCE (Continuing Coach Education) is awarded to ICF-approved programs of 1-29 hours.
+CCEU (Continuing Coach Education Unit) credits are awarded to ICF-approved programs with 1-30 hours.

-40 hours of CCEs are required every 3 years to maintain your credential – 3 of which must be in Ethics.
+40 hours of CCEUs are required every 3 years to maintain your credential – 3 of which must be in Ethics.